featurevisor/featurevisor/docs/features.md

         percentage: 100
 ```

 Quite a lot of things are happening there.
-We will go through each of properties from the snippet above in the following sections.
+We will go through each of the properties from the snippet above in the following sections.

 ## Description